sarg3nt/certified-kubernetes-administrator/13 Troubleshooting/02 Control Plane Failures.md

     # If running as containers then use
     k logs -n kube-system kube-apiserver-master

-    # If running as services then uet the logging solutions, for ubuntu:
+    # If running as services then use the logging solutions, for ubuntu:
     sudo journalctl -u kube-apiserver
     ```
 See docs for more on debugging clusters: